How Harris is listening — and speaking — about abortion rights before the midterms

 In the intersection, Harris said there's potential to build coalitions.
 "Bring everybody together," she said in Connecticut

-"She also gave us a challenge as elected officials to organize," Ramos said.
+"She also gave us a challenge as elected officials to organize," Romero said.
 "It was about marriage equality, it was about ensuring that everyone has the opportunity to vote."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.